meta-llama/llama-recipes/3p-integrations/modal/many-llamas-human-eval/README.md

 [Beat GPT-4o at Python by searching with 100 small Llamas](https://modal.com/blog/llama-human-eval)

-The experiment has since been upgraded to use the [Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model, and runnable end-to-end using the Modal serverless platform.
+The experiment has since been upgraded to use the [Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model, and run end-to-end using the Modal serverless platform.

 ## Run it yourself